pagkly/Zed/Investopedia3/Reserve Fund.md

 Homeowners' associations and condominiums often use reserve funds in the event of large-scale maintenance or renovation projects, as well as for any costly community emergencies.
 Reserve funds are typically managed in tandem with operating funds, which more commonly fund the community's day-to-day expenses or recurring costs, such as housekeeping, taxes, insurance, and utilities.

-Condo communities and HOAs typically establish and maintain the funds using the dues, or [HOA fees](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp), paid by owners to cover maintenance, repairs, and other expenses incurred by the community.
+Condo communities and HOAs typically establish and maintain the funds using the dues, or [[HOA fees]](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp), paid by owners to cover maintenance, repairs, and other expenses incurred by the community.
 The community association's board usually oversees the funds and decides how to allocate its use.
 For example, rather than tapping into the operating fund, the board may use part of the reserve fund money to cover biannual insurance payments.

-If a condominium incurs a large expense that the reserve fund cannot cover, each member or owner may pay an [assessment](https://www.investopedia.com/terms/a/assessment.asp) to cover the cost.
+If a condominium incurs a large expense that the reserve fund cannot cover, each member or owner may pay an [[assessment]](https://www.investopedia.com/terms/a/assessment.asp) to cover the cost.
 For example, when a condominium's parking garage needs emergency repairs, unit owners may be asked for additional funds beyond their regular association dues.

 ## Reserve Studies and Managing Reserve Funds